 When it comes to effective website design, there is a lot more happening beneath the page than images and content.
 In order to make sure your site’s visitors browse, learn, or eventually buy, you need a consistent and thoughtful design.
 This can include a clear message and call to action, an easy-to-browse layout and the right amount of text.
 A good design complements your content and ensures the user experience is one that will have them coming back for more.

 From adding essential elements to removing unnecessary ones and everything in between, here’s how you can be sure your website has an effective design.

 How to Create an Effective Website Design

 Use The Right Website Builder

-The foundation of a good website design is the builder you use.
-There are many website builders available that offer their fair share of default themes, layouts, font styles and editing tools.
+The foundation of good website design is the builder you use.
+There are many website builders available that offer their fair share of default themes, layouts, font styles, and editing tools.
 Using the right one from the very beginning can help ensure your website will be easily customized and expanded as your business grows.